 I found out later that I was in the last plane to leave Brussels that day.
 Only six planes took off, the rest were stranded; some as long as two days.
 Ironically, on my first day in the tropical paradise I would discover that Tenerife also boasted frigid cold and snow.
 But that’s another story.

 Check out this earlier look at The Orchids of Tenerife.

 [More on Tenerife and other science travel coming soon.
 Reposted from Hot White Snow.]

-David J. Kent has been a scientist for over thirty years, is an avid science traveler, and an independent Abraham Lincoln historian.
-He is the author of Tesla: The Wizard of Electricity (now in its 5th printing) and two e-books: Nikola Tesla: Renewable Energy Ahead of Its Time and Abraham Lincoln and Nikola Tesla: Connected by Fate.
-His book on Thomas Edison is due in Barnes and Noble stores in spring 2016.
+David J. Kent is an avid traveler and the author of Lincoln: The Man Who Saved America, now available.
+His previous books include Tesla: The Wizard of Electricity and Edison: The Inventor of the Modern World (both Fall River Press).
+He has also written two e-books: Nikola Tesla: Renewable Energy Ahead of Its Time and Abraham Lincoln and Nikola Tesla: Connected by Fate.